A complete introduction to tags in Studio 5000 Logix Designer

 Some common data types used in PLC programming include BOOL, DINT, REAL, and STRING.

 A DINT, or Double Integer, tag can store whole numbers between -2,147,483,648 and 2,147,483,647.
-DINT tags cannot store numbers with decimal places or letters.
+DINT tags can't store numbers with decimal places or letters.

 .png)

 A REAL tag can store numbers with decimal places between -3.40282347E38 and 3.40282347E38.
-REAL tags cannot store letters.
+REAL tags can't store letters.

 .png)